NYCPrepared/multisite/wp-content/plugins/blog-topics/readme.txt

 == Frequently Asked Questions ==
 1. Can I upgrade from version 0.3.2 to 3.0?
 The plugin will attempt to upgrade your database tables from the previous version of this plugin.
 There are elements from the previous version that are no longer supported, particularly the portal elements.
-If you had previously used cets_blog_topics_page.php or cets_blog_topics_list.php you will want to carefully examine the sample theme to determine how to integrate the new portal elements into your blog's theme code.
+If you had previously used glo_blog_topics_page.php or glo_blog_topics_list.php you will want to carefully examine the sample theme to determine how to integrate the new portal elements into your blog's theme code.